 This Memorial is located at Hovey Square in Dracut, MA.
-It is located at a triangular grass section splitting between Pleasant and Hildreth St. It features the names of 160 Dracut men who fought in the conflict (7 did not return).
-It was dedicated in 1925 by President Calvin Coolidge, who made a personal appearance.
+It is located at a triangular grass section splitting between Pleasant and Hildreth St. It features the names of 164 Dracut men and women who fought for their country during World War I. Seven of the 164 did not return.
+The memorial was dedicated in 1925 by President Calvin Coolidge, who made a personal appearance.

 Simply known as The Memorial Arch, this memorial is dedicated to those men from the Ipswich area who lost their lives in World War 1.